CHILD SAFETY

 A Locked Cabinet — The Only Reliable Solution

-The best solution is a cabinet with one of the following:
+The best solution is a cabinet with one of these safeguards:

 Where NOT to Keep Medicines

-- Unsecured fridge — syrups, antibiotic suspensions.
-A child opens the fridge and reaches for the colorful bottle.
+• Unsecured fridge — syrups, antibiotic suspensions.
+A child opens the fridge and reaches for the colourful bottle.

-- Low drawers — even with child-proof latches.
-Children aged 3–4 can figure them out faster than you think.
+• Drawers at a child’s height — even with child-proof latches.
+Children aged 3–4 can work them out faster than you think.

 Child-Proof Packaging — Do Not Rely on It 100%

-Child-resistant caps on medicine packaging are an additional layer of protection, but not the only one.
+Child-resistant caps on medicine packaging are an extra layer of protection, not the only one.
 Studies show that up to 20% of children aged 3–4 can open child-proof packaging within 10 minutes.
-“Child-proof” does not mean “child-impossible” — it means “harder to open,” buying you time but not guarantees.
+“Child-proof” does not mean “child-impossible” — it means “harder to open”, which buys you time but gives no guarantee.

 What to Keep vs. What to Remove